tpdorsey/tpd-blog/content/Teaching_Kids_Programming_With_RubyStory.md

 title: Teaching Kids Programming With RubyStory
 date: 2014-01-22
-category: programming
+category: Programming
-tags: tech, stem, ruby
+tags: Tech, STEM, Ruby
 summary: I wrote some course materials and sample code for teaching the basics of Ruby programming to middle-school kids.
 The course is called RubyStory and it teaches just enough Ruby to create a choose-your-own-adventure style storytelling game.